mo-martin/wandisco-documentation/docs/quickstarts/hdp_sandbox_lhv_client-adlsg2_lan.md

   * HDP version: `2.6.5`

-  * Hadoop NameNode IP/hostname: `manager.hdp265` - The value will be the hostname defined in the `fs.defaultFS` property in the HDFS config, but does not include the `hdfs://` prefix or port `8020`.
+  * Hadoop NameNode IP/hostname: `manager` - The value will be the hostname defined in the `fs.defaultFS` property in the HDFS config, but does not include the `hdfs://` prefix or port `8020`.

   * NameNode port: `8020` - The value will be the port defined in the `fs.defaultFS` property in the HDFS config.

-  * NameNode Service Name: `manager.hdp265:8020` - The value will be the hostname and port combined in the `fs.defaultFS` property in the HDFS config, but not including the `hdfs://` prefix.
+  * NameNode Service Name: `manager:8020` - The value will be the hostname and port combined in the `fs.defaultFS` property in the HDFS config, but not including the `hdfs://` prefix.

   _Entries for Live Hive_

   * Enter `livehive` for the HDP zone when prompted to select a plugin.

-  * Hive Metastore hostname: `manager.hdp265` - The HDP cluster's Hive Metastore hostname, can be seen by hovering over the Hive Metastore in the Hive summary page.
+  * Hive Metastore hostname: `manager` - The HDP cluster's Hive Metastore hostname, can be seen by hovering over the Hive Metastore in the Hive summary page.
 As this is a one node cluster, the value will be the same as the NameNode.

+[//]: <DAP-151 workaround.>

-  * Hive Metastore port: `9083` - Press enter to leave this as the default value.
+  * Hive Metastore port: `9084` - Please type `9084` and press enter.

   _Entries for ADLS Gen2_